sergueik/powershell_internetexplorer_application/README.md

 This repository contains projects interacting with Internet Explorer browser from Powershell.
 It started with converting the legacy VB Script snippet discussed in the forum  http://forum.oszone.net/thread-334713.html (in Russian) to Powershell.

 It appears that even in 2016 - 2018 a lot of people is still using IE to automate web page processing.

-Using IE / COM / Powershell appears useful for automating tasks which do not warrant setting up a full blown Selenium / Java application stack, or for restricted environments where installing Java is not an option.
+Using IE / COM / Powershell appears useful for automating tasks which do not warrant setting up a full blown Selenium / Java application stack, or for restricted environments where installing Java is not an option - Powershell / Internet Explorer has no install dependencies.

-The code pattern thie project is about to explore is
+The code pattern thie project is about to explore looks like the following:
 ```powershell
 $ie = new-object -com 'internetexplorer.application'
 $ie.visible = $true